 1. Everything you know is wrong

-Hans Rosling’s geniously simple ways of debunking massive misconceptions about the world, caused by false media representation and confirmation bias, has become a bit of a staple in international development discourse.
+Hans Rosling’s geniusly simple ways of debunking massive misconceptions about the world, caused by false media representation and confirmation bias, has become a bit of a staple in international development discourse.

 3. Ben's pick: What’s confirmation bias?

 Here is a 3 minute read on all sorts of cognitive biases, which will perhaps make you slightly more vary of your strongest convictions.

-4. Regan’s pick: Human Rights defence is changing, and our donations should too
+4. Regan’s pick: Human Rights violations are changing, and our donations should too

 "Is the protection model of relying heavily on international groups and service providers insufficient and unsustainable, given the scale and severity of attacks on defenders?
 Should protection start closer to home?"